growlf/cascadesteam/cyber.md

 In a career spanning nearly 30 years, Michael has served as a Cybersecurity Policy Advisor for Washington State; Vice-Chair of the State, Local, Tribal, and Territorial Government Coordinating Council; Founder and President of Critical Insight; Chief Information Security Officer for the City of Seattle; and Managing Consultant for VeriSign Global Security Consulting.

+### December: No Meeting - Happy Holidays!

+### Cascade STEAM Cyber Meeting #7 - January 8, 2025
+Thursday January 8, 2025 @ 5:20pm-7:00pm
+Location: to be announced

+Featured Speaker:
+**Kayne McGladrey, CISO in residence at Hyperproof**

+Topic: What cybersecurity professionals should expect in 2026

 [**Timeline:**<br>]: #
 [5:20 - Doors open (perhaps arrive a little earlier if you might want to order food/drinks)<br>]: #